The management of ovarian cancer can be complex, especially for women who require surgery.

-A woman with a suspected ovarian cancer should be referred to a gynaecological oncologist who is a member of the multidisciplinary team at one of the seven specialist centres for gynaecological cancer1.
+A woman with a suspected ovarian cancer should be referred to a gynaecological oncologist who is a member of a relevant multidisciplinary team and practices at a specialist centre.

 What tests are needed?